 No wonder it’s so hard to forget about cancer for long.
 It’s down-right impossible.
 There are simply too many reminders.

-It’s like cancer has penciled itself in over and over again, taking up way too many dates and times in my planner for nearly the past eight years.
+It’s like cancer has penciled itself in over and over again, taking up way too many dates and times in my planner for the past eight years.

-Eighteen months have passed since my diagnosis, but it seems cancer still has a way of continuing to intrude even when I’m supposed to be done.
+Eighteen months have passed since my diagnosis, but it cancer still has a way of continuing to intrude even when I’m supposed to be done.

 And I’m supposed to be done.